Making your site live on Limecube

 Scenario 1

 You will typically see 2 or 3 'A records' which look like the screenshot below.
-In this example it is using 'A Records' that are only pointing to ‘www’, ‘@’ or ‘*’ to the same IP address.
+In this example, the domain is using 'A Records' that are only pointing to ‘www’, ‘@’ or ‘*’ to the same IP address.
+If you see a CNAME record in your list with 'www' in the Name field, skip ahead to method 2.

 If you did see 2 or more records in your panel that match this, please refer to Method 1 below.